What is meant by research, scholarship, creativity?

 What if I need audio-visual support?
 What if my needs change?
 By when do I need to let organizers know my AV needs?

-Contact Prof. Kate Lerseth via e-mail within a week of being accepted, that is, by April 11.
+Contact Prof. Kate Lerseth via e-mail within a week of being accepted.
 Specify the exact audio-visual equipment you will need.
 If your needs change, contact Prof. Lerseth as soon as possible.

 What should I wear?